lugaye/lms/README.md

 ### Create a `course-content.html` file for the course content.

 ### Create a `leader-board.html` file for the leader board.

+#### Create a page to display selected courses.
+Create `my-courses.html` that will display the courses selected by the logged-in user.

 ### Create a `style.css` file to style your HTML.